 Every process can be improved and you’re probably doing this every week without even realising it’s happening not calling it “change” or even realising it is “continuous improvement“.
 There is always room for small business improvements nothing should be set in stone.

 Large big changes all at once can be challenging to implement and frustrating for everyone to change the way they work but small changes can be easier to deal with.
-Only changing processes occasionally will allow for a gradual decline, inefficiencies to develop and bad practices to crept back in.
+Only changing processes occasionally will allow for a gradual decline, inefficiencies to develop and bad practices to creep back in.

 Subtle incremental changes over time add up to huge substantial changes in the long term, without the pain and challenges of one-off huge radical ones.
 Making it an employee-friendly and a gentler approach for changes that must occur for business growth.